agale123/py-wordle/README.md

 ## Installing the package

-To install the package, run:
+To install the package, run

 ```
 python setup.py install